wmully/wmully/README.md

 - 👋 Hi, I’m @wmully
-- 👀 I’m interested in SQL, Python aand Java
+- 👀 I’m interested in SQL, Python and Java
 - 🌱 I’m currently training to become a data engineer
 - 💞️ I’m looking to collaborate on training programmes to improve my programming skills
 - 📫 How to reach me WMullineux@spartaglobal.com